Help & Reference

 QuickBites

-QuickBites are grocery bundles — a title plus a flat ingredient list — for the things that aren’t full recipes.
+QuickBites are grocery bundles — a name plus a flat ingredient list — for the things that aren’t full recipes.
 Snacks, breakfast staples, pantry restocks, meal-prep items.

 How they appear on the Menu

-Selecting a QuickBite flows its ingredients into Groceries and Pantry the same way a selected recipe’s ingredients do.
+Adding a QuickBite to the menu flows its ingredients into Groceries and Pantry the same way a recipe’s ingredients do.
+Crossing it off drops them again.

 The plaintext format